hiejulia/metrics-concurrency/README.md

   + fragmentation, evacuation failure, full GC
   + utilize region size tuning to help avoid failures due to humongous objects
   + utilize tuning to adjust marking threshold or concurrent threads or reclaim more regions.

++ Test 2 different architecture
+    + A  computer with an Intel Core i5-5300 CPU with Windows 7 and 16 GB of RAM.
+This processor has two cores and each core can execute two threads, so we will have four parallel threads.
+    + A computer with an AMD A8-640 APU with Windows 10 and 8 GB of RAM.
+This processor has four cores.